shikang61/shikang61/README.md

 - 👋 Hi, I’m @shikang
 - 👀 I’m interested in the area of computational physics and plasma physics
-- 🌱 I’m currently studying Natrual Sciences(Phy) at the Univerisity of Cambridge
+- 🌱 I’m finished my BA in Natrual Sciences(Phy) and MPhil in Scientific Computing at the Univerisity of Cambridge
+- 📍 Currently looking into the start-up space
 - 💞️ I’m looking to collaborate on any projects!
 - 📫 Reach me by email sn604@cam.ac.uk